theukedge/shortcodes-to-show-or-hide-content/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Made function names more unique

 = 1.0 =
 * Stable public release

 == Upgrade Notice ==

+= 1.0.1 =
+Made function names more unique to avoid conflicts with other plugins

 = 1.0 =
 Stable public release